What To Do When Your Slime Is Too Runny, & Your Kid Expects You To Fix It

 If you're not too familiar with the basics of the mega DIY trend of making your own slime, then you'll be relieved to know that the fix is actually pretty simple.
 First, what makes slime work?
 If you’re working with a standard mix of glue, water and borax, the American Chemical Society (ACS) breaks it down into more technical terms on the association's official site: Basically, the polymers in glue are long, flexible molecules that slide past each other as a liquid.
 Borax helps the polymer molecules link up so that they’re not so slippery, and that’s why it changes from a runny consistency to a rubbery one.
 Herein lies the necessary steps to ensuring your slime isn't too thin.

-So, how do you fix thin, watery slime?
+So, how do you fix thin, watery slime, which also likely feels too sticky to the touch?
 You might be able to hazard a guess, given the previous explanation of how slime works.
-It seems that the glue solution needs enough borax solution to become thicker, according to SlimeMyLife.
+It seems that the glue solution needs enough borax solution to become thicker.
 Basically, your slime is runny because there is not enough borax, or some other type of polymer, to activate the thickening process.

 At the end of the day, there's really no right or wrong way to make and play with slime.
 And if you and your kid want to fine tune your gooey ratios, then that's cool, too.
 In a way, I think that's what makes the whole slime creating process so great: You can have just as much fun creating something as you can with the end result.
 Enjoy the mess.